Home

 Sign it in front of a notary public.

-3. Record with the County
+3. Mail to the County

-4. Submit for County review
+4. County confirmation

-Mail recorded document to
+Mail document to

 Director of Planning and Building